zili/puzzles/README.md

 If you've never heard of it, it's quite fun.
 You should [join!](https://www.codingame.com/)

-All images are copyright to Codingame
+All images are copyright to Codingame.